 What are the benefits of using a green, eco-friendly credit card?

-Benefits of using a green credit card include: for every purchase you make, a predetermined amount of money is donated to charity, you can earn bonus rewards for shopping at specific green, environmentally friendly merchant and it is a great way to meet important conservation milestones.
+Benefits of using a green credit card include: for every purchase you make, a predetermined amount of money is donated to charity, you can earn bonus rewards for shopping at the specific green, environmentally friendly merchant and it is a great way to meet important conservation milestones.

 How can I make my purchase with green credit cards?